South Africa secures $150mln loan from OPEC Fund

 PHOTO

-South Africa has secured a $150 million development policy loan from the OPEC Fund for International Development to support reforms aimed at easing infrastructure bottlenecks, its National Treasury said on Wednesday.
+South Africa has secured a $150m development policy loan from the OPEC Fund for International Development to support reforms aimed at easing infrastructure bottlenecks, its National Treasury said on Wednesday, 13 May 2026.

 The Treasury in a statement said that the loan agreement was the first between South Africa's government and the OPEC Fund.